veit/jupyter-tutorial/docs/productive/git/git-big-picture.rst

 ===================

 ``git-big-picture`` visualises Git repositories as DAGs.
-The tool comes with some filters to show only the interesting areas, e.g. the hierarchy of tags and branches.
+The tool comes with some filters to show only the interesting areas, for example the hierarchy of tags and branches.

 Examples
 --------